mattermost/mattermost-plugin-starter-template/README.md

 # Sample Plugin

-This plugin serves as a reference guide for best practices, build scripts and samples when writing Mattermost plugins.
-It also doubles as a testbed for verifying plugin functionality during release testing.
-See [server/README.md](server/README.md) and [webapp/README.md](webapp/README.md) for more details.

-The example implementations are primarily meant as illustrations to assist with developing your plugin.
-Feel free to base your own plugin off this repository, removing or modifying components as needed.
+This plugin serves as a starting point for writing a Mattermost plugin.
+Feel free to base your own plugin off this repository.

 ## Getting Started
 Shallow clone the repository to a directory matching your plugin name: